mpppk/twitter/readme.md

 ### Download images
 Download images which contained tweets from DB file.
-You must execute 'search' command first for collect tweets to DB.
+You must execute 'search' command first for collecting tweets to DB.

 ```bash
 $ twitter download images -db-path tweets.db
 ```

 ### Configuration
-Each DB file has two state, 'minID' and 'maxID', which decide tweet ID range when searching.
+Each DB file has two states, 'minID' and 'maxID', which decide the tweet ID range when searching.
 These values are updated automatically by search command, but you can also update manually through 'config' command.

 ```bash